bitmark-inc/docs/pages/register-and-control-data/share-rights.md

   >The `share` command creates shares for a Bitmark Certificate.
   >
   > **Global Options:**
   >* `identity` - The identity of the Bitmark Account of the Bitmark Certificate's owner.
-The Bitmark Account and its identity are stored in the Bitmark-CLI config file.
+The Bitmark Account and its identity are stored in the Bitmark CLI config file.
   >
   > **Command Options:**
   >* `txid` - The latest transaction id in the Bitmark's provenance.